-Plankton tows can be made in one of two ways, based on the type of the waterbody:
+Plankton tows can be made in one of two ways, based on the waterbody type and sample site conditions: vertical and horizontal tows.
+Wherever possible, it is preferred to do vertical tows from a boat.

-Vertical Tows - For waterbodies with little flow and depth greater than 4m, tows are made by lowering the net to the desired depth and pulling it back vertically.
-In waterbodies that stratify (upper and lower water column separated by thermocline -see glossary for definitions) veligers are found above (epilimnion) and below (metaliminoin) the thermocline.
-Therefore, in waterbodies that stratify both the epilimnion and metaliminoin (above and below the thermocline) should be sampled.
+Vertical Tows - For waterbodies with little flow and depth greater than 4 m, tows are made by lowering the net to the desired depth and pulling it back vertically.
+In waterbodies that stratify (upper and lower water column separated by thermocline -see glossary for definitions) veligers are found above (epilimnion) and below (metalimnion) the thermocline.
+Therefore, in waterbodies that stratify both the epilimnion and metalimnion should be sampled.
 The literature supports that veligers are most concentrated from 0-15m.
-If stratification levels are unknown the minimum recommended depth for the vertical plankton tow is 15m.
-If the depth of stratification is known, then sample should occur above and below the thermocline.
+If stratification levels are unknown, the minimum recommended depth for the vertical plankton tow is 15 m.
+If the depth of stratification is known, then sampling should occur above and below the thermocline.
 For shallower waters, subtract the length of the plankton net, plus .5 meters to keep it from hitting the bottom.
 See Appendix B for a complete list of equipment for plankton tows and Appendix C for detailed sampling methods.

-Figure 9.
+Figure 11.
 Vertical (left) and horizontal (right) plankton tows.

 Horizontal Tows - For waterbodies less than 4m, or that are flowing (drainage ditches, pipes, rivers, streams, etc.), horizontal tows are recommended.
 Horizontal tows are made by releasing the net in the flow and either holding it stationary, or by pulling it back at an oblique angle or horizontal to the surface of the water.
 Horizontal tows can be done from a boat (trawling) or from a dock by walking the length of the dock or using a shoreline toss.
-See Appendix B for a complete list of equipment and Appendix D detailed sampling methods.
+See Appendix B for a complete list of equipment and Appendix D for detailed sampling methods.

-Figure 10.
+Figure 12.
 Shoreline toss (Photo: S. Wells)

 Table 2.
-Summary of plankton tow sampling recommendations. ------------------------- ---- ---------- ----- ---------- ------------------
+Summary of plankton tow sampling recommendations. ------------------ ---- ---------- ----- ---------- ------------------